Filter Options

 How do I get to Sossusvlei on a budget?

-“There are lots of tours and packages that make a visit to Sossusvlei possible on your Namib-Naukluft National Park budget safari.
-Most involve driving along Namibia’s excellent road network (both sealed and unsealed) from Swakopmund or elsewhere in the country.
-If you’re on a group budget safari, you will probably travel in a 4WD or minibus along with other travelers in the group, as well as a driver and guide.
+“There are lots of tours and packages that make it possible to visit Sossusvlei in Namib-Naukluft National Park on a budget safari.
+Most involve driving along Namibia’s excellent road network (both sealed and unsealed) from the coastal city of Swakopmund or elsewhere in the country.
+If you’re on a group budget safari, you will probably travel in a 4WD vehicle or minibus along with other travelers in the group, as well as a driver and guide.
 It may be part of a wider Namibian safari, or possibly one organized out of Swakopmund or Walvis Bay.
-If, on the other hand, you’re on a self-drive budget safari, you’ll do the driving and you won’t have a guide; the roads and tracks shouldn’t pose too many difficulties and as long as you have a reputable GPS map system (or paper maps, for those of you who prefer that), you should be fine.
+If you’re on a self-drive budget safari, you’ll do the driving and you won’t have a guide.
+The roads and tracks shouldn’t pose too many difficulties.
+And as long as you have a reliable GPS navigation unit (or paper maps, for those of you who prefer that), you should be fine.
 The major destinations are well signposted.”

 1